cloudnativelabs/kube-router/docs/dsr.md

    encapsulates the incoming packet in an ipip packet.
 It is at this point that the pod's destination IP is placed on the ipip packet header so that a packet can be routed to the pod via the kube-bridge on either this host or the destination host.
-6. kube-router then finds the targeted pod and enters it's local network namespace.
+6. kube-router then finds the targeted pod and enters its local network namespace.
 Once inside the pod's linux network namespace, it sets up two new interfaces called `kube-dummy-if` and `ipip`. `kube-dummy-if` is configured with the externalIP address of the service.
 7. When the ipip packet arrives inside the pod, the original source packet with the externalIP is then extracted from